University of Southern Indiana

 The University of Southern Indiana (USI) is a public university just outside of Evansville, Indiana.
 Founded in 1965, USI enrolls 9,750 dual credit, undergraduate, graduate and doctoral students in more than 130 areas of study.
 USI offers programs through the College of Liberal Arts, Romain College of Business, College of Nursing and Health Professions and the Pott College of Science, Engineering, and Education.

-USI is a member of the American Association of State Colleges and Universities.
-It is also a Carnegie Foundation Community Engaged University which offers continuing education and special programs to more than 15,000 participants annually through outreach and engagement.
+USI is classified among "M1 – Master's Colleges and Universities: Larger programs".
+It is also classified among "community-engaged" institutions.

-Beginning with the 2022-2023 school year, USI athletic teams will participate in Division I of the NCAA as a member of the Ohio Valley Conference.
+Since the 2022–2023 school year, USI athletic teams participated in Division I of the NCAA as a member of the Ohio Valley Conference.
 The teams are known as the Screaming Eagles.
 Previously, USI participated in Division II as a member of the Great Lakes Valley Conference.
-The university is home to an extensive student life, with more than 140 student organizations.

-USI is classified among "M1 – Master's Colleges and Universities: Larger programs."

 History

 The University of Southern Indiana began as a regional campus of Indiana State University, opening on September 15, 1965.
 In 1967, Southern Indiana Higher Education, Inc., (SIHE) raised nearly $1 million to acquire 1,400 acres for the Mid-America University Center.
 Groundbreaking was held June 22, 1968.
-Since September 1969, the University has occupied 330 acres, mostly donated by SIHE.
+Since September 1969, the university has occupied 330 acres, mostly donated by SIHE.
 The first buildings constructed were the Science Center and the Wright Administration Building.
-Slowly the school built facilities, as funding became available during the Indiana State University-Evansville period.
+Slowly the school built facilities, as funding became available during the Indiana State University–Evansville period.

-On April 16, 1985, ISU-Evansville became an autonomous four-year institution, the University of Southern Indiana.
+In 1985, ISU–Evansville became an autonomous four-year institution, the University of Southern Indiana.
 Governor Robert D. Orr, an Evansville native, signed the newly independent school's charter.
 Since gaining its independence, USI's growth has continued to where it is now the fastest growing comprehensive university in the state.
 The university established student housing, diversified the programs offered, and enrollment has more than doubled since gaining its independence.

 In October 2006, the university completed a master plan that provides the framework to double the size of the school and support a campus of over 20,000 students.
 The master plan features key planning principles to guide the university and help it create a cohesive campus as it continues to grow.

+Linda L. M. Bennett was USI'S third president, retiring in 2017.
+Ronald S. Rochon followed her in office.